SplitScreen-Me/splitscreenme-www/docs/FAQ.md

 #### Nucleus Co-op changed the location of my Documents folder, why?

-For some games that save in the default Documents folder Nucleus Co-Op will edit the path registry key so that each instance can have a different save or config file.
+For some games that save in the default Documents folder Nucleus Co-op will edit the path registry key so that each instance can have a different save or config file.
 Properly closing Nucleus, should restore its original value (whatever it was prior to Nucleus).
-If it doesn't (due to the app crashing for example), running the script again and closing Nucleus/ending your game session properly, using the Nucleus shortcut CTRL+Q or closing the app, will revert the registry back to its original value.
+If it doesn't (due to the app crashing for example), running the handler again and closing Nucleus/ending your game session properly, using the Nucleus shortcut CTRL+Q or closing the app, will revert the registry back to its original value.
 Just in case, Nucleus will keep an original copy of the registry key in your Nucleus folder > utils > backup > User Shell Folders.reg.
 Double click that file and click yes to add it.
 This will manually restore its original value.
 Worst case, the 'Personal' key [needs to be changed back](https://imgur.com/a/VpmCIbs) to `%USERPROFILE%/Documents` or if using a custom documents folder, whatever the path to that is.
 Use the Windows Registry Editor app to change it back.

 The full registry path that may be effected is, the Personal key: `HKEY_CURRENT_USER\SOFTWARE\Microsoft\Windows\CurrentVersion\Explorer\User Shell Folders`